 Mount Vernon, WA. office: (360) 416-7879

-I am running for Lt.
+I ran for Lt.
 Governor because its critical we have state leaders with the experience, competence and civility to guide our government on the path to a more prosperous future for all during these unprecedented times.
-As your next Lt.
-Governor, I will fight for progressive policies just as I have done all my life, in the state legislature as Majority Leader, and in Congress fighting to hold President Trump accountable.
-I will fight for a strong public education system.
-I am married to a retired middle school teacher and principal, and am myself a former business agent for a union representing classified public school employees.
-I am a passionate believer in strong public schools and I am proud of the fact that I am the only candidate in
+As your Lt.
+Governor, I fight for progressive policies just as I have done all my life.

 Representative Mike Pellicciotti (pelly-chotty) is leading the charge to make government more transparent and beneficial to the people of Washington, not corporate special interests.
 He wants to do the same as your next Treasurer.

 Mike is one of the only Washington State elected officials who has never accepted campaign donations from corporations.

 First elected to the House of Representatives in 2016 after personally knocking on over 15,000 doors to beat a Republican incumbent, Mike successfully introduced and passed into law legislation to get “dark money” out of politics, to modernize and increase financial penalties for corporate crime, and require greater campaign finance transparency by political action committees.
 He has championed open government laws and was the first legislator to call on the legislature to fully provide legislators’ public records, while also voluntarily disclosing his own.